karthik-d/room-slot-booking/README.md

   (virtual) $ sudo python3 manage.py runserver
   ```

-  * On some systems, this might cause Import Errors as it may attempt to execute from outside the environment.
-In that case, do this instead,
+  * On some systems, this might cause import errors as it may attempt to execute from outside the environment.
+Here's a workaround,
   ```
   (virtual) $ sudo ../virtual/bin/python3 manage.py makemigrations
   (virtual) $ sudo ../virtual/bin/python3 manage.py migrate